 Dmitry joined Watsi on April 7th, 2014.
 Eight years ago, Dmitry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dmitry's most recent donation traveled 8,600 miles to support Zin, a student from Thailand, to fund fracture repair after a road accident.
+Dmitry's most recent donation traveled 8,200 miles to support Ferdinand, a teacher and a father of two from Philippines, to fund gallbladder removal surgery.

 Zin is a 15-year-old boy who lives with his parents and two younger sisters in Tak Province in Thailand.
 He and his sisters are all students.
 His father is an agriculture day laborer and his mother is a homemaker.
 In his free time, Zin likes to play football with his friends.
 He also helps his father with his work when he has time to earn pocket money.
 Early morning on December 28th, Zin and his friend rode out on his friend's motorcycle to the field to help Zin's father.
 While driving on the dirt road, Zin's friend suddenly lost control and their motorcycle slide off the road.
 Zin, who was sitting behind his friend, hit his leg against a metal post beside the road andthey both fell off the motorcycle.
 Currently, Zin is experiencing a lot of pain in his left thigh and hip.
 He cannot move his leg, walk, nor go to the bathroom by himself.
 With the help of our medical partner, Burma Children Medical Fund, Zin will undergo surgery to reset his fractured bones and ensure proper healing.
 The emergency procedure is scheduled for December 28th and will cost $1,500.
 This treatment will help Zin heal, regain mobility in his left leg, and live pain free.
 He will be able to take care of himself again without requiring help from others.
 Zin's mother said, "I was very worried when I learned that I would need to deposit a large amount of money so that my son could receive surgery.
 We do not even have enough money to buy enough food to last us until the end of the month.
 I really needed your help and I was extremely happy when I saw your staff and was told that donors could help pay for my son's treatment!
 Thank you in advance to all the donors and the organization for helping my son!"